Designing end-to-end flow to democratizing decentralized-finance .

 Implementation & Testing (LAUNCH DAY)

-Build a scalable design system to unify product, engineering, and maximize conversion.
+Build and engineer a scalable design system to maximize conversion.

 Research/Personas